What is Cognitive Behavior Therapy?

-For example, someone being asked to reschedule a meeting might think “I am not being respected” and feel angry.
+Cognitive behavior therapy is based on the cognitive model: the way we perceive situations influences how we feel emotionally.
+For example, someone being asked to reschedule a meeting might think to themselves “I am not being respected” and feel angry.
 Another person might think “another day will give me more time to prepare” and feel happy.
-So it is not a situation that directly affects how people feel emotionally, but rather perception of that situation.
-When individuals are in distress, their perception is often skewed and their thoughts may become irrational, overly negative or overwhelming and obsessive.
+It is not the situation that directly affects how people feel emotionally, but rather the perception of that situation.
+When individuals are in distress, their perception is often skewed and their thoughts may become irrational, overwhelmingly negative and/or obsessive.

-Get Help at Ranch Creek Recovery
+Get Help Today at Ranch Creek Recovery

 “Ranch Creek was a great experience for me.
 All the staff were wonderful and very open and helpful.
 I feel like I have foundation and tools to move forward with my sobriety.” – Julie